christopher-rath/Micasa/README.md

 Picasa application.
 Key features to include:
 * information about the pictures will be stored in .micasa files; modelled after Picasa’s .picasa files (ASCII files)
+    - timestamp .micasa updates (inside the file, just below each heading)
 * two levels of .micasa files
 	- with no file prefix the .micasa files applies to all photos in the folder
 	- with a file prefix that exactly matches a photo’s filename, the file applies to that